swiss-seismological-service/sed-SeisComP-contributions/apps/scvsmag/README.md

 \par envelope.useSC3Filter (bool) [false]
-This is for internal testing purposes only. 'true' will cause the SeisComp3 filter routines to be used in step 3 of the processing (s.o.).
+This is for internal testing purposes only. 'true' will cause the SeisComP filter routines to be used in step 3 of the processing (s.o.).
 If 'false' the filter routines from the Earthworm based CISN/ETH implementation of VS will be employed.